Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/configuration_overview.md

 #### DicomGeneration

 * `factory: Optional[DicomFactory] = None` - Class for producing various Dicom objects and series
-* `filling_strategy: FillingStrategy = FillingStrategy.DISCARD` - Filling strategy the dicom factory should follow in the case of unspecified tags in the blueprint.
 * `header_blueprint: Optional[Blueprint] = None` - Blueprint for creating a series header
 * `c_move_blueprint: Optional[Blueprint] = None` - Blueprint for create a C Move object